-Store at cool room temperature out of direct sunlight.
-Any unheated room or airy cellar will do.
+Store in a cool spot out of direct sunlight.
 If tomatoes are green, layer in a shallow box, separating each tomato with paper and the tomatoes will ripen.
 At 55°F, they will take 25 to 28 days; at 65°F to 70°F, they will take 14 days.

 Store apples in refrigerator for the short term.
 It helps to have a fruit drawer and a damp paper towel nearby to increase humidity.

 Never leave apples in a bowl on the counter if you want them to keep.
 Apples ripen about 4 times quicker at 50°F than at 32°F and become overripe very quickly at 70°F.

 Store apples in plastic bags placed in boxes at a temperature of 32°F. Apples keep well for about 6 months at temperatures between freezing and 45°F. If you don’t have a root cellar, a double cardboard box in a cool mudroom or cellar can approximate the conditions.